XiaojiaoChen/academic-MyWebsite/content/authors/xiaojiaochen/_index.md

 education:
   courses:
-  - course: PhD in Mechanical Engineering
+  - course: Ph.D. in Mechanical Engineering
     institution: the University of Hong Kong
     year: 2019
-  - course: MSc in Mechanical Engineering
+  - course: M.S. in Mechanical Engineering
     institution: the University of Hong Kong
     year: 2015
-  - course: BSc in Mechanical Engineering
+  - course: B.S. in Mechanical Engineering
     institution: Huazhong University of Science and Technology
     year: 20012